extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-icons/README.md

 These rules align with the common bundler convention that `/` points to the packaged app's public root while still operating correctly during local development.

+## Compile-time validation

+- Missing icon files referenced by supported manifest fields are reported as warnings during the build with a guided, multi‑line message.
+These typically do not block the browser from loading the extension, but will result in missing toolbar or menu icons if left unresolved.
+- Manifest field presence/shape is validated by other features; this plugin focuses on file existence and emission.

 ## Compatibility

 - This plugin is typed against `@rspack/core` and tested with Rspack.